 Mischa Baka is a Writer, Director and Editor.

-Mischa was an editor of Tau Seru, a short film that premiered at Cannes Critics Week in 2013.
-And was winner of, Best Australian Short Film, at the 2013 Melbourne International Short Film Festival.
+Mischa was an editor of Tau Seru, a short film that premiered at Cannes Critics Week in 2013, which was winner of Best Australian Short Film at the 2013 Melbourne International Short Film Festival.
+Mischa Baka is also a producer of Yogini Melbourne, a popular Yoga YouTube channel.